petersem/posterr/README.md

  - There is no password for the settings page yet
  - Software has not been rigorously tested
  - The are still some layout issues for tag lines and the progress bar
+ - Supported browsers are Chrome and MS Edge.
+It is possible to get working with Firefox, but for now, im leaving that off the list.

 ## Features
  - Now Screening: Shows and movies from Plex.